 6. Use a lightweight theme

 Your WordPress theme and plugins may be overburdening your server.
-High-quality picture and effect themes cost money.
-A lot of code is needed to create fancy effects that consume a lot of storage space and slow down your page’s performance.
+High-quality pictures and effect themes cost money.
+A significant amount of code is required to create fancy effects that consume substantial storage space and degrade your page’s performance.
 Choose a minimal theme with precisely the functionality you need for your pages.
 Plugins and custom CSS can be used to provide additional effects if desired.

-Slow WordPress websites are often plagued by photos too big to fit on the page.
+Slow WordPress websites are often plagued by photos that are too big to fit on the page.
 Reducing the size of your image files will help your website run more efficiently.
 Saving space without sacrificing clarity is the ultimate goal.
 Photoshop or any other image-altering software can compress image files.
-Smush or EWWW Image Optimizer are two popular WordPress image-optimizing plugins.
+Smush or EWWW Image Optimiser are two popular WordPress image-optimising plugins.

 Also Read: Everything You Need To Know About CDN for your WordPress Blog